daattali/colourpicker/README.md

 `updateColourInput` function.
 Any parameter that can be used in `colourInput` can be used in `updateColourInput`.
-This means that you can start with a basic colour input such as `colourInput("col", "Select colour")` and completely redesign it
+This means that you can start with a basic colour input such as `colourInput("col", "Select colour")` and completely redesign it with
-    with

     updateColourInput(session, "col", label = "COLOUR:", value = "orange",
       showColour = "background", allowTransparent = TRUE)

 ### Works on any device

-If you're worried that maybe someone viewing your Shiny app on a phone won't be able to use this input properly - don't you worry.
-I haven't quite checked every single device out there, but I did spend extra time making sure the colour selection JavaScript works in most devices I could think of. `colourInput` will work fine in Shiny apps that are
+If you’re worried that maybe someone viewing your Shiny app on a phone won’t be able to use this input properly - don’t you worry.
+I haven’t quite checked every single device out there, but I did spend extra time making sure the colour selection JavaScript works in most devices I could think of. `colourInput` will work fine in Shiny apps that are